jhpyle/docassemble/_docs/docker.md

 # <a name="build"></a>Creating your own Docker image

-To create your own [Docker] image, first make sure [git] is installed:
+To create your own [Docker] image, first make sure [git] is installed.
+If you are using [Docker Desktop] on a Windows PC or a Mac, you may find that `git` is already installed, or the instructions may explain how to run `git` using a Docker container.

+If you are using Linux, installing git will look something like:

 {% highlight bash %}
 sudo apt -y install git